Menu

 • Tonsils.
 Two oval masses in the back of the throat.

-GOOD – Microphages engulf and digest invaders.
-Microphages are created from precursor cells in the bone marrow.
+GOOD – Microphage cells engulf and digest invaders.
+Microphage cells are created from precursor cells in the bone marrow.

 BAD – 1 teaspoon of sugar can cut off these protectors for up to 5 hours!

 Eat a healthy diet.
-Avoid smoking and excessive drinking.
+Avoid smoking, sugar, and excessive drinking.
 Maintain a healthy weight.
-Take immune supplements if needed.
+Take immune supplements if necessary.

-Eating foods containing folic acid, iron, protein, and vitamin B6 are great ways to ensure healthy bone marrow, which results in healthy production of microphages for your immune system.
+Eating foods containing folic acid, iron, protein, and vitamin B6 are great ways to ensure healthy bone marrow, which results in healthy production of microphage cells for your immune system.

 Acquired Immunity